 Address: Carrer de les Carolines, 20, 08012 Barcelona, Spain

-Take a Paella Cooking Class
+Take an Authentic Barcelona Paella Cooking Class

 This might have been my favorite part of my entire trip to Barcelona.
 There are lots of cooking classes in the city to teach you about Spanish dishes.
 The main Barcelona cooking classes you’ll find are tapas, ceviche, and of course…paella lessons!
 I signed up for a paella cooking class through Airbnb Experiences with Just Royal BCN and I cannot shut up about how much I loved it.
 Even if you don’t like to cook, you’ll have fun doing this.
 There is wine.